MahmoudNehro/Simple-Ecommerce/README.md

 php artisan key:generate
 ```
 - Create an empty database for our application
-- In the .env file, add database information to allow Laravel to connect to the database
+- In the .env file, add database information
 ```
 DB_CONNECTION=mysql
 DB_HOST=